North Carolina

 The planning by UNC leadership, according to internal documents, extended well beyond broad concepts.

-By early November, leadership had begun drafting announcement strategies, identifying key stakeholders and “alumni influencers,” and preparing for potential questions for the public.
+By early November, leadership had begun drafting announcement strategies, identifying key stakeholders and “alumni influencers,” and preparing for potential questions from the public.

 Managing public talking points

-But, very soon, the carefully constructed messaging operation would be overtaken by the very backlash it was designed to manage.
+But, in a matter of days, the carefully constructed messaging operation would be overtaken by the exact backlash it was designed to manage.

 North Carolina students hand out flyers with a petition to renovate and save the Dean E. Smith Center, prior to the Tar Heels’ game against Syracuse on Monday, February 2, 2026 in Chapel Hill, N.C.